st4eve/2022_qutech_challenge/README.md

 <img width="586" alt="Screenshot 2022-01-30 at 19 42 44" src="https://user-images.githubusercontent.com/53221131/151696489-60ef17a0-62e3-49e9-b77b-a6eb7aed8075.png">

+Using this application, people can send sensitive data such as medical images with the QR code of the data file's name during a video call.
+This prototype recognizes the QR code from camera input and gets the target image file's name in the host server.
+However, key point is that not everyone can see this data even though they are in this conference call and get the QR code.
+Using QKD, only the person whom the host intended to show the data can get the right key to open the image file from the server.
+QKD protects the communication so that any unwanted eavesdropper can not get the target data.

 The application can be seperated into four different subsections:
 1. Quantum Key Distribution (QKD)
 2. openCV Integration